python-jsonschema/jsonschema/docs/errors.rst

         If the error was caused by a *non*-validation error, the exception object will be here.
 Currently this is only used for the exception raised by a failed format checker in :meth:`FormatChecker.check`.

+    .. attribute:: parent

+        A validation error which this error is the :attr:`context` of.
+        ``None`` if there wasn't one.

 In case an invalid schema itself is encountered, a :exc:`SchemaError` is